Master of Social Work by Research

-Social work is a dynamic profession that is constantly evolving to meet the changing needs of society and individuals.
+Use your research skills to drive social change in a dynamic profession that is constantly evolving to meet the changing needs of society and individuals.
 This advanced program lets you address the growing need for practice-based research by completing your own original research project.

-- Only a full-time option is available to international students on a Student visa.
+DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.

 - Program coordinator

-Refer to the University’s English language requirements.
+Refer also to the University’s English language requirements.